Hacienda Nápoles: History

 In 2014, a "Jurassic Park"-style African theme park was operating on the grounds, which have been rented by a private company.
 "Parque Temático Hacienda Nápoles" comes complete with a water park, a guided safari attraction, aquariums, and a replica of the caves in Colombia's Cueva de los Guácharos National Park.
 In December 2018, a day ticket to the park cost 42,000 pesos (around $15).
 The Escobar museum, his burned private car collection, and the abandoned "ruins" of his house are still publicly accessible, but are reported to have collapsed in February 2015.

 Escobar kept four hippos in a private menagerie at Hacienda Nápoles.
 They were deemed too difficult to seize and move after Escobar's death, and hence left on the untended estate.
 By 2007, the animals had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.
 The National Geographic Channel produced a documentary about them titled Cocaine Hippos.
 A report published in a Yale student magazine noted that local environmentalists are campaigning to protect the animals, although there is no clear plan for what will happen to them.
 In 2018, National Geographic published another article on the hippos which found disagreement among environmentalists on whether they were having a positive or negative impact, but that conservationists and locals — particularly those in the tourism industry — were mostly in support of their continued presence.
 In January 2021, scientists proposed to euthanize the now approximately 100 hippos, as they have dispersed over the Magdalena river basin.
 Some scientists have suggested castrating the male hippos to prevent further breeding.
 In February 2022, the Colombian government announced that hippos will be declared an invasive species.
-The hippo was officially added to the list of invasive alien species on March 25 2022.
-The population has reached 130 and is projected to hit 400 in eight years.
-A control method has not been defined yet.
+The hippo was officially added to the list of invasive alien species on 25 March 2022.
+On 3 November 2023, Environment Minister of Colombia, Susana Muhamad, said that, of the 166 hippos descended from Escobar's herd, 20 would be sterilised, others would be transferred abroad - and "some" would be euthanised.
+Colombian experts have long warned that the hippos' uncontrolled reproduction poses a threat to humans and native wildlife and estimates suggest that the population could reach 1,000 by 2035.